 If you own a site with thematic ties to this one (Kaori Yuki series, fairy tale connections, princesses, self-doubting female characters, perfectionists, and so on) and would like to affiliate, please message me!

-The following are shrines under the Caged Songbird Network umbrella that might be of interest to you if you enjoyed what I have written on Dornenkaefig.
+The following are shrines under the Wither and Bloom Network umbrella that might be of interest to you if you enjoyed what I have written on Dornenkaefig.
 Thank you for the visit!

 In my dreams I am kissing your mouth and you’re whispering ‘where have you been?’

 I say, ‘I’ve been lost but I’m here now.